 Salesforce Essentials is Salesforce’s small business package for its Sales Cloud and Service Cloud offerings.
 This means that Salesforce Essentials provides both sales intelligence and customer support capabilities for SMBs.

-Since the platform has been engineered for small businesses, Salesforce Essentials simplifies implementation of a full-featured, end-to-end CRM tool.
+Since the platform has been engineered for small businesses, Salesforce Essentials simplifies the implementation of a full-featured, end-to-end CRM tool.
 Additionally, with Salesforce’s rich ecosystem of marketing technologies, the platform’s interoperability and integration with other tools won’t be much of an issue.

 Marketo is a comprehensive marketing automation platform primarily designed for large and enterprise-level B2B companies.